 Drivers enjoy the challenging .526-mile racetrack with 12 degree banking.
 The top-five NSCS drivers – Dale Earnhardt Jr., Brad Keselowski, Jimmie Johnson, Carl Edwards and Greg Biffle – shared their thoughts with fans prior to this week’s green flag.

 Dale Earnhardt Jr. is riding momentum with his first-place standing after five races, but he knows well not to let any elation interfere with the job at hand.

 Dale Earnhardt Jr. (No 88 Chevrolet)

 FYI WIRZ is the select presentation of topics by Dwight Drum at Racetake.com.
-Unless otherwise noted, information and all quotes were obtained from personal interviews or official release materials provided by NASCAR and team representatives.
+Unless otherwise noted, information and all quotes were obtained from personal interviews or official release materials provided by sanction and team representatives.